Kansas’ new law halts voter registration efforts, as local elections draw near

-TOPEKA (KSNT) – National Voter Registration Month kicked off Wednesday, as people get ready for local elections around the country.
+TOPEKA, Kan.
+(KSNT) – National Voter Registration Month kicked off Wednesday as people get ready for local elections around the country.
 But, the national push comes as some voting rights groups in Kansas are putting the brakes on efforts to increase voter registration.

-Hammet told the Kansas Capitol Bureau on Wednesday that it would be “impossible” for the suspension to not have an impact on voter turnout.
+Hammet told the Kansas Capitol Bureau on Wednesday that it would be “impossible” for the suspension not to impact voter turnout.

-The pause is due to a law that went in effect in July, which makes it illegal “give the appearance” of being an elected official.
+The pause is due to a law that went into effect in July, making it illegal “give the appearance” of being an elected official.
 Voting rights advocates said that’s even if you’re mistaken as one.

 Loud Light, along with the League of Women Voters, Kansas Appleseed Center for Law and Justice and the Topeka Independent Living Resource Center, filed a lawsuit in June challenging the new voting restriction.
-The groups are waiting until a Shawnee District Court makes an official ruling on a motion to block the law that makes it a felony to be mistaken as an elected official.
+The groups are waiting until a Shawnee District Court makes an official ruling on a motion to block the law, making it a felony to be mistaken as an elected official.

 Hammet said they’re expecting an update on the ruling soon, so they’ll know how to move forward.